Security forces round up protesters in central Khartoum: witnesses

-Police then chased activists through side streets as smaller rallies broke out across downtown Khartoum.

-Demonstrators chanted “Peaceful, peaceful against the thieves” and “Down, that’s it!” - their central demand for President Omar al-Bashir to step down.
-The detained protesters, most of them young men and women, were driven away in pickup trucks, witnesses said.
+In their latest protest in downtown Khartoum on Thursday, demonstrators chanted “Peaceful, peaceful against the thieves” and “Down, that’s it!”, witnesses said.

+They said security forces in plainclothes and armed with plastic pipes rounded up protesters close to the presidential palace and drove them away on pickup trucks.

+Police also chased other activists through side streets as smaller rallies broke out.

 A police spokesman could not be reached for comment.